peterkinmond/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 I preprocessed the image data by normalizing all the images.
-This helped the model by making all the data have equal variance.
+This helped the model by making all the data have equal variance, which increases the chances that the images will look similar, which helps when comparing them with each other.

 I considered converting all images to greyscale but was able to get a high matching percentage without doing that.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.